Orange-OpenSource/a11y-guidelines/src/en/mobile/ios/development.md

 <div class="tab-pane" id="focusElt-Details" role="tabpanel">

 - **accessibilityElementDidBecomeFocused** : called when the accessible element is focused.

 - **accessibilityElementDidLoseFocus** : fired when the accessible element lost focus.

 - **accessibilityElementIsFocused** : boolean value indicating the accessible element selection.

 Overriden inside a view controller, these elements will be helpless if you think they will be called when an accessible element is focused.

-<br>However, if they are **implemented in the accessible element itself**, you won't be disappointed.
+However, if they are **implemented in the accessible element itself**, you won't be disappointed.

-<br><br>This mistake is due to the informal aspect of the protocol that allows an override of its methods inside an inherited NSObject element even if it's not accessible... like a view controller for instance.
+This mistake is due to the informal aspect of the protocol that allows an override of its methods inside an inherited NSObject element even if it's not accessible... like a view controller for instance.
 </div>
 <div class="tab-pane" id="focusElt-Example" role="tabpanel">

 The example below enables to follow the focus of an accessible element identified by its `accessibleIdentifier`.
-<pre><code class="objective-c">
+<pre><code class="objectivec">
 #import "UIView+focus.h"

 @implementation UIView (focus)